Bachelor-Thesis-Political-Connections/Slides-and-Walkthrough/README.md

 ## Introduction

 Welcome!
+In this repository, you can find:

+- The first lecture's slides
+- Several walkthroughs related to each one of the themes
-In this repository, you can find the first lecture's slides, as well as a short description of possible themes below.
+- A short description of possible themes (below)

 ## Themes